-Mr Moult is a Director of the Minerals Council of Australia (MCA), a Director and former Chairman of the New South Wales Minerals Council (NSWMC), a Director of Coal Service Pty Ltd, and a Director of Port Waratah Coal Services (PWCS).
-Mr Moult is a Member of the University of NSW Education
+Mr Moult is a former Chairman and Director of the Australian Coal Association Low Emissions Technology Ltd, former Director of the Minerals Council of Australia, former Chairman and Director of the New South Wales Minerals Council and former Director of the Newcastle Coal Infrastructure Group and Port Kembla Coal Terminal.
+Mr Moult is a Member of the University of NSW Education Trust Advisory Committee.